History of Toddington services

 Second Attempt

-Disappointed by the turn of events, the Ministry met with all of the unsuccessful applicants and explained to them where they had gone wrong.
+Disappointed by the turn of events, the Ministry met with all the unsuccessful applicants and explained to them where they had gone wrong.

 Mecca Leisure had shown interest in bidding again but later decided not to.